lolyu/aoi/cpp/msvc_cpp/10_class_and_struct/class_contructor.md

 # class constructor
+* if a class member has no default constructor, the class member must be explicitly initialized in the member initializer list.

 ## member initializer list
 * a constructor can optionally have member initializer list, which initialize the object listed before the constructor body runs: